Drug Rehab in Pittsburgh, PA

 Outpatient Drug Rehab in Pittsburgh

-For those whose outside commitments prevent them from entering into inpatient treatment, outpatient programs are valuable options from drug rehab Pittsburgh.
+For those whose outside commitments prevent them from entering into inpatient treatment, outpatient programs are valuable options from drug rehab in Pittsburgh.
 These programs allow patients to spend time at home while still undergoing treatment.
 The amount time spent in treatment day-to-day is dependent on an individual’s needs and circumstances.
 The following are the three levels of outpatient treatment:

 - Partial Hospitalization Program (PHP).
 For patients that need intensive care daily but want the freedom to return to their homes at night, PHP programs are an ideal option.
 In this type of program, patients undergo treatment in a medical facility.
 There, they receive different therapies every day for the majority of the day.